Skip to content

 Name Type Description Default

-exception Exception
+exception type[Exception]

 Exception type that triggers a retry.